 What are management accounts?

-Management accounts are a set of financial and non-financial reports that assess a company’s performance over a certain period, for example monthly or quarterly.
+Management accounts are financial and non-financial reports that assess a company’s performance over a certain period, for example, monthly or quarterly.
 The report usually consists of a profit and loss account, balance sheet, cash flow statement and analysis or commentary.

-Small businesses usually use these reports to assess their cash flow and the performance of certain business functions.
+Small businesses usually use these reports to assess their cash flow management and the performance of specific business functions.
 As your company grows, management accounts are often presented to the senior management during board meetings, to financial institutions when applying for finance, and to equity funders when seeking funding.

 In this guide, we help you to decide if you need management accounts.
-We’ll go through the benefits and insights you can gain from them, tips for preparing management accounts, and the process for outsourcing.
+We’ll go through the benefits and insights you can gain from them, tips for preparing management accounts, and the process for outsourcing to a management accounts service.

 Financial accounts vs management accounts

-Financial statements or financial accounts are required when filing the company’s Annual Returns, and tax returns.
+Financial statements or accounts are required when filing the company’s Annual Returns and tax returns.
 They are usually prepared once a year, have a prescribed format, and are a statutory requirement.

 On the other hand, management accounts are not mandatory.
-They are prepared on a regular basis, e.g. monthly or quarterly.
-They are also generally easier to prepare than financial statements and they can be tailored to your success metrics.
+They are prepared regularly, e.g. monthly or quarterly.
+They are generally more straightforward to prepare than financial statements and can be tailored to your success metrics.

-One of the main differences is the analysis or commentary contained in the management accounts reports.
-They usually provide some non-financial information, such as analysis of a business’ most profitable customers, suppliers, target versus actual Key Performance Indicators (KPIs), and sales forecasts.
+One of the main differences is the analysis or commentary in the management accounts reports.
+They usually provide non-financial information, such as analysis of a business’s most profitable customers, suppliers, target versus actual Key Performance Indicators (KPIs), and sales forecasts.

 Benefits of management accounts